Skip to content

 If you are using the environment variables option, this can also be a URL.

-• AUTO_UPDATE_BASE (optional): An URL that will be used to download launcher updates.
+• BACKEND_API_BASE (optional): An URL that will be used to download launcher updates.
 Doesn't impact instance download.
-Set it to https://your.domain/launcher if you want the launcher to update automatically (you want to).
+Set it to https://<your-domain>/api/v1 if you want the launcher to update automatically (you want to).
 Also used to generate the .flatpakref file

 • LAUNCHER_DESCRIPTION (optional): The application description.
 Used in .desktop files in the Nix and Flatpak packages, can safely be omitted.

-• LAUNCHER_KEYWORDS (optional): The semicolon-separated list of additional keywords for the .desktop file.
-Can safely be omitted
+• FLATPAK_KEYWORDS (optional): Semicolon-separated list of additional keywords for the Flatpak .desktop file.
+Can safely be omitted.

 Setting up secrets